-We’re not sure exactly why Itsy Bitsy has lived so far beyond a typical lifespan, but we’re glad that she has, because she is a wonderful animal ambassador.
-Although many people aren’t fans of snakes, she is so docile and sweet that she has converted quite a few people over to her side.
+We’re not sure exactly why Itsy Bitsy lived so far beyond a typical lifespan — she passed away at about 26 years old — but we’re glad that she did, because she wasa wonderful animal ambassador.
+Although many people aren’t fans of snakes, she wasso docile and sweet that she converted quite a few people over to her side.

 So let’s take a look at some of the reasons that snakes like Itsy Bitsy are neat.

 1. Western fox snakes have an average of 41 blotches.

 While western fox snakes can look quite different from one another — some have light brown spots, some have black; some have a head with a reddish tinge, and some are quite brown; some bodies are light brown, some are dark or even reddish — they all have blotches.
 And someone took the time to look at enough of the non-venomous snakes to realize that the average number of blotches is 41.

 2. Western fox snakes might seem scarier than they really are.

 When western fox snakes are annoyed or scared, they try to make you think that they are scary by vibrating their tails — mimicking the venomous rattlesnake.
 However, western fox snakes are docile creatures and will only bite if provoked.
 We have never seen Itsy Bitsy bite anyone.